Savvii/scanbox/prompt.md

-Audit the files in `/app`.
+Audit the files in this directory.
 Do not edit any files aside from the `scanbox.json`.
-Do not access external directories. `external_directory`

 ## Preparation